 - Diabetes.
 Taking glucomannan by mouth seems to reduce cholesterol, blood sugar levels, and blood pressure in people with diabetes.

-- High cholesterol.
-Taking glucomannan by mouth seems to improve cholesterol levels in people with high cholesterol.
+- High levels of cholesterol and other fats (lipids) in the blood (hyperlipidemia).
+Taking glucomannan by mouth seems to improve cholesterol levels in people with or without high cholesterol.

 Be cautious with this combination